-Cosets and quotient groups looks at how we can sometimes ‘divide’ a group by one of its subgroups to obtain another group.
-Conjugacy looks at how in any group some elements and some subgroups are similar to each other in a particular sense.
+Cosets and normal subgroups revises Group theory 1 units and looks at how a group can be split into ‘shifts’ of any one of its subgroups.
+Quotient groups and conjugacy looks at how we can sometimes ‘divide’ a group by one of its subgroups to obtain another group, and how in any group some elements and some subgroups are similar to each other in a particular sense.
 Homomorphisms looks at functions that map groups to other groups in a way that respects at least some of the structure of the groups.
 Group actions studies how group elements can sometimes be applied to elements of other sets in natural ways.
 This leads to a method of counting how many different objects there are of certain types, such as how many different coloured cubes can be produced if their faces can be painted any of three different colours.

 Limits introduces the epsilon-delta approach to limits and continuity, and relates these to the sequential approach to limits of functions.
 Differentiation studies differentiable functions and gives L’Hôpital’s rule for evaluating limits.
 Integration explains the fundamental theorem of calculus, the Maclaurin integral test and Stirling’s formula.
 Power Series is about finding power series representations of functions, their properties and applications.